matchmore/tech-blog/20180808/README.md

 var selector = $"name LIKE \"{text}\" OR description LIKE \"{text}\"";
 ```

-Great, now we can subscribe for other publications and borrow stuff from our neighbours!
+Great, now we can subscribe for other publications and borrow stuff from our neighbors!

 ![5-list](https://raw.githubusercontent.com/matchmore/tech-blog/master/20180808/img/5-list.png "5-list")